HIPS/autograd/README.md

 We want to thank Jasper Snoek and the rest of the HIPS group (led by Prof. Ryan
-P. Adams) for helpful contributions and advice; Barak Pearlmutter for foundational work on automatic differentiation and for guidance on our implementation; and Analog Devices International and Samsung Advanced Institute of Technology for their generous support.
+P. Adams) for helpful contributions and advice; Barak Pearlmutter for foundational work on automatic differentiation and for guidance on our implementation; and Analog Devices Inc. (Lyric Labs) and Samsung Advanced Institute of Technology for their generous support.